 Despite our current economic struggles, Jamaica was once a prosperous land, dotted with sprawling estates, imposing great houses and even magnificent castles.
 These once spectacular buildings are now ruins, but still stand proud as symbols of architectural greatness.
-Let’s take a ‘castle tour’ across Jamaica this Travel Tuesday.
+Let’s take a ‘castle tour’ across Jamaica.

 Ackendown Castle, Westmoreland – The ruins of Ackendown Castle are located on the northern side of the main road between the towns of Savanna-la-Mar and Black River.
 It is also across from the Sandals Whitehouse resort.
 According to a plaque on the inner wall, the castle was built by Archibald Campbell (1781-1833) of the Auchenbreck family from Argyll, Scotland.

 The castle consists of the stone remains of an eastern and western tower connected by what is said to have been an underground passage.
 The castle’s masonry work is more medieval in character, which is unusual in Jamaica.

 The Ackendown Castle ruins were declared a national monument by the Jamaica National Heritage Trust on December 21, 2006.

 Colbeck Castle, St Catherine – Situated in open country about two miles north of Old Harbour, Colbeck Castle is a massive stone and brick structure with walls standing to their full original height.
 The castle, built about 1680, is currently owned by the Jamaica National Heritage Trust.

 The building is rectangular in shape, consisting of four-storied, tower-like structures at each corner, rising to a height of about 40 feet.
 Constructed in the Palladio style of architecture, its solid and imposing structure made it a key point in the island’s defence against the Spaniards.
 A 2006 archaeological impact assessment of the area surrounding the ruins found Taino, Spanish, English and Afro-Jamaican artifacts.